Cyberblue1n/My-Projects/PowerBI/Job Analytics Dashboard/readme.md

 Visualization: Clustered Bar Chart

 **Task**
-Create a clustered bar chart showing the relationship between Preference and Work Type, considering only jobs where Work Type = Intern.
+Preference vs Work Type: Create a clustered bar chart to visualize the relationship between Preference and Work Type, considering only job postings where Work Type = "Intern".
+Apply the following filters: Company Size less than 50,000 and Salary greater than $9,000.
+Finally, sort the chart in descending order based on the number of job postings (count).
+This visualization helps identify how different job preferences are distributed across internship opportunities after applying the specified filters.

 <p>Apply the following filters:</p>
 <ul>